flavorstudios/website/docs/jobs-setup-plan.md

    - No infrastructure changes required; ensure the hosting platform supports long-lived HTTP responses (Firebase Hosting + Cloud Run proxy does).
    - Document that SSE connections are in-memory; scale horizontally with sticky sessions or upgrade to a pub/sub broker when needed.
 7. **Documentation & tooling**
-   - Ship the audit, setup, and test plan docs along with `.env.example` updates and the new `pnpm test:jobs` script.
+   - Ship the audit, setup, and test plan docs along with `.env.local.example` updates and the new `pnpm test:jobs` script.

 ## Rollback Strategy
 1. Revert `.env` updates and remove scheduler jobs with `gcloud scheduler jobs delete <name>` if the change misfires.